Antonie Formanová

 Antonie Formanová (born 30 June 1998) is a Czech actress.
 She starred in Dukla 61.

 Biography

 Born in Prague as the youngest of three sisters, Antonie is a daughter of Czech actor Petr Forman and granddaughter of Miloš Forman and Jiří Stránský (which was a grandson of Czech politician Jan Malypetr).

 In 2016, Antonie directed a student film named Martin.

 In 2017, she started studying at the Theatre Faculty of the Academy of Performing Arts in Prague, from which she earned a BcA. degree (equivalent to Bachelor of Fine Arts) three years later.
 In a 2018 TV film A Pilot Tale, based on a novel by Jiří Stránský, she played the main character's daughter, in fact her own grandmother.

-Formanová was awarded the Czech Lion Award for Best Supporting Actress for her role in 2021 film Occupation.
+Formanová was awarded the Czech Lion Award for Best Supporting Actress for her role in the 2021 film Occupation.

+In 2024 the Czech edition of Forbes featured Formanová in their 30 under 30 list: 30 of the most talented Czechs under 30 years old.